 Infectious Diseases Data Observatory

 The Infectious Diseases Data Observatory (IDDO) led by Professor Philippe Guérin brings together members of the global infectious disease community to collaborate in the generation, analysis and application of data to improve outcomes for patients.
 Reliable evidence and innovative resources enable a research-driven response to the major challenges of neglected and emerging infections.
-Focus areas include Ebola, malaria, visceral leishmaniasis, Chagas disease, medicine quality, schistosomiasis, soil-transmitted helminthiases, scrub typhus and Ebola with more in development.
+Focus areas include COVID-19, malaria, visceral leishmaniasis, Chagas disease, medicine quality, schistosomiasis, soil-transmitted helminthiases, scrub typhus and Ebola with more in development.

 WorldWide Antimalarial Resistance Network